Q: I heard the words “making a carpenter bee trap” on your Saturday morning show. Where can I get details?

 A: I mentioned that I’d seen a video of a guy making a trap that he said was very effective in trapping the bees.

-You can buy them ready-made from Carpenter Bee Solutions, which holds a patent on this type carpenter bee trap.
+You can buy them ready-made from Best Bee Brothers, which holds a patent on this type carpenter bee trap.

 >>Marjorie N. makes a good point that carpenter bees are good pollinators, despite the damage they do to wood decks and patio furniture.
 Like kudzu (pretty flowers! erosion control!), carpenter bees have merit in some situations.